Jeffrey specialises in marine and energy insurance and reinsurance, shipping and international trade.

 - Claim under offshore construction all risks / Welcar reinsurance policy for physical loss and/or sue and labour expenses arising from loss of underwater pipelines during bottom pull operation.

 - Claim for replacement of oil-insulated submarine power cable following loss of oil pressure during laying, under marine cargo and construction policy incorporating the Lloyd’s SG policy form and Institute Cargo Clauses (1/1/63).

 - Claim relating to costs of remedying pipeline drill holes and welding defects under offshore construction all risks / Welcar reinsurance policy.

 - Seele Austria GmbH Co v.
-Tokio Marine Europe Insurance Ltd (TCC, with Paul Reed QC), construction all risks insurance dispute relating to Paternoster Square development, raising issues (amongst others) as to whether damage above the policy excess is an element of an assured’s cause of action; whether delay costs are ‘consequential losses’; how indemnity applies to global settlements; and multiple proximate causes.
+Tokio Marine Europe Insurance Ltd (TCC, with Paul Reed KC), construction all risks insurance dispute relating to Paternoster Square development, raising issues (amongst others) as to whether damage above the policy excess is an element of an assured’s cause of action; whether delay costs are ‘consequential losses’; how indemnity applies to global settlements; and multiple proximate causes.